tinganho/balanced-storage/README.md

 <i>Storage :: Type, { IndexExpression }</i>
 <i>IndexExpression :: "[", Index, "]"</i>
 </pre>
 *StorageDeclaration* is a property declaration in a class. *ElementName* is the name of an element in *StorageDeclaration*.
+Also as we use TypeScript as our language here as an example.
+TypeScript can defined IndexType

 Lets annotate our `eventCallbacks` store: